juanantoniofm/greaper/README.md

 - if no query values are specified, but there is a -q flag, show the available fields
 - for cm sync logs, take the "Enqueue sync request <tokens>" and use a consumer to detect it, and print aditional tracking info for it.
 - be able to specify a format string instead of a simple list of fields
+- include more than one -g or -ng in the same command line

 ## Proposed use cases: